 As an individual or small business owner, receiving mails from others is expected.
 These packages will often be sent by the US Postal Service (USPS) to a designated box at a USPS post office (PO Box) near you, where you can then pick them up.

 Furthermore, you may require more than just a box with a key.
-Perhaps, what you need is something you can use as a physical business address for your company.
+Perhaps you need something you can use as a physical business address for your company.

-Unfortunately, it’s ill-advised to use PO Box as your business address as it’s not considered professional.
+Unfortunately, using PO Box as your business address is ill-advised as it’s not considered professional.

 Additionally, you won’t be able to receive mails sent by a carrier other than USPS.
 This means you would need at least two mailbox addresses to receive mails from other carriers, such as FedEx, 10 Roads Express, UPS, etc.